lf-/blog/src/content/hyper-v-manager-throws-obscure-errors.md

 +++

 I started testing Server 2019 as a Hyper-V host a few days ago, but getting the GUI manager to connect was a bit challenging.
-This article will be about as much documentation for me to set this machine up again as it will be instructive.
+This article will be about as much documentation for me to set this machine up again as it will be instructive. <!-- excerpt -->

 This machine is non domain joined.